Tityra

 These are medium-sized birds, typically around 20–25 cm long, with large bills.
 The adult males are greyish-white above and white below, except for the wings and tail which are at least partially black.
 The males of all three species also have black head markings.
-The females are similar, but are duller, with browner or greyer head markings.
+The females are similar, but are duller, with browner or greyer head markings and often streaked body plumage.
 The black-tailed and the masked tityra both have a conspicuous red eye-ring and base of the bill.

 Taxonomy

-The genus Tityra was introduced by French ornithologist Louis Jean Pierre Vieillot in 1816, with the black-tailed tityra named as the type species.
+The genus Tityra was introduced by French ornithologist Louis Pierre Vieillot in 1816, with the black-tailed tityra named as the type species.
 The genus name comes from "Tityri" – the name given by the Ancient Greeks to the satyrs and other mythological companions of Pan and Bacchus.
-This is a reference to the boisterous, aggressive behavior of the type species.
+This is a reference to the boisterous, aggressive behaviour of the type species.

-The tityras have traditionally been placed in the cotinga or the tyrant flycatcher family, but evidence strongly suggests they are better placed in Tityridae, where now placed by South American Classification Committee.
+The tityras have traditionally been placed in either the family Cotingidae or the family Tyrannidae, but genetic evidence strongly suggests they are better placed with a few other related genera (notably the becards) in their own family Tityridae, where now placed by South American Classification Committee.
 The black-crowned tityra is sometimes placed in a separate genus, Erator.